CellProfiler/CellProfiler-Analyst/README.txt

 ---------------------------------
   II.
 Requirements
 ---------------------------------
-This software requires access to a MySQL database where per-image and per- object measurements and metadata are stored.
+This software requires access to a MySQL database where per_image and per_ object measurements and metadata are stored.
 Alternatively, this data may be loaded from CSV files into a local SQLite3 database.
 Classifier also requires access to the images used to create the data tables.
 The images can be stored